keboola/storage-backend/packages/php-storage-driver-common/README.md

 -- set session database of your choice
 SET SESSION DATABASE <your root database>;

+--There are two options how to preceded

--- create root database for driver, use memory allocation of you choice CREATE DATABASE <nickname>_driver_teradata FROM <your root database>
+-- Option 1 (preferred): Create user and run all tests with it CREATE USER <nickname>_driver_teradata FROM <your root database>
 AS PERMANENT = 1e9,
-       SPOOL = 1e9;
+SPOOL = 1e9
+PASSWORD = PassW0rd#, -- set your password :)
+DEFAULT DATABASE=<nickname>_driver_teradata;

 -- grant rights
 GRANT CREATE DATABASE, DROP DATABASE, CREATE USER, DROP USER ON <nickname>_driver_teradata TO <nickname>_driver_teradata;
 GRANT CREATE ROLE, DROP ROLE TO <nickname>_driver_teradata;

+-- Option 2: Create database and use you current user to run tests -- you use has to have CREATE DATABASE, DROP DATABASE, CREATE USER, DROP USER, CREATE ROLE, DROP ROLE grants

+-- create root database for driver, use memory allocation of you choice CREATE DATABASE <nickname>_driver_teradata FROM <your root database>
+    AS PERMANENT = 1e9,
+       SPOOL = 1e9;
 ```

 setup envs: